-For almost 100 years, Tuomey has been synonymous with quality health care in Sumter, Lee and Clarendon counties.
+For more than 100 years, Tuomey has been synonymous with quality health care in Sumter, Lee and Clarendon counties.
 After a century of change and progress, this multifaceted health care system meets the needs of the community through acute care, outpatient services and a comprehensive health promotion and disease prevention program.

 The hospital joined forces with Palmetto Health on Jan.
 1, 2016.
 Locally, it is anchored by Palmetto Health Tuomey, a 301-bed, Joint Commission-accredited institution that delivers the industry’s most advanced technological care.
 Avatar International and Press Ganey have each honored us with some of their highest awards for Exceeding Patient Expectations and Patient Satisfaction.